 If you’re wondering what whitespace is, the clue is in the name.
 It’s the gap between content on a website – so anything filling the space between images, graphics and text.
 Whitespace might seem simple, but it’s a powerful web design tool.
 It creates a fresh and tidy looking interface, draws attention to call-to-actions, and highlights the key message of your website.

-Solid colour blocking is a classic style that’s made a come-back in 2020.
+Solid colour blocking is a classic style that’s made a come-back.
 Put simply, it uses bright, vibrant colours to separate the page of a website.
 So if you’ve got lots of messages you wish to convey on one screen, this is a visually appealing and simple way to display it.

 Divide and conquer – that’s the idea behind the split-screen layout.
 It lets your website display multiple bits of information on a single page, meaning that everything is tidied and organised in one place.
 The result?
 It’s slick, clear and simple to navigate for users.

 Have you noticed that tech gadgets are getting smaller?
 With Apple watches and the like soaring in popularity, web designs have had to change to fit the mould of these much smaller interfaces.
 That’s where minimalist design comes in.
 It reduces design elements down to the basics to accommodate tiny screens.
 A minimalist design will typically have very little information on display, making use of the full-width of the screen.
 For a striking minimalist design, opt for vibrant colours, bold typography and plenty of whitespace.

 Voice User Interface is a handy tool that lets users interact with a website using voice commands.
 It’s a dream for user experience due to the simplicity of browsing that it offers website users.
 Think of it as an Alexa device for your website.